-The grant date fair value of the PRSUs included in this column (e) that are tied to adjusted EPS (2020), cumulative APTI (2021) and Adjusted EBITDA (2021 one-time transaction awards related to Topgolf merger) objectives, was calculated based on the probable achievement of the performance goals as determined at the date of grant, which was determined to be the target level of performance in each case.
+The grant date fair value of the PRSUs included in this column (e) that are tied to cumulative APTI (2021) and Adjusted EBITDA (2021 one-time transaction awards related to Topgolf merger) objectives, was calculated based on the probable achievement of the performance goals as determined at the date of grant, which was determined to be the target level of performance in each case.

-For the portion of each of the PRSU awards granted in 2020, 2021 and 2022 tied to rTSR performance, the grant date fair value included in column (e) is calculated based on the Monte Carlo simulation model, which incorporated the following significant inputs: (i) the stock price on the date of grant; (ii) an expected term that was based on the actual three-year term of the award; (iii) a risk-free interest rate derived from the yield on U.S. government bonds of appropriate term from the U.S. Department of Treasury; (iv) a dividend yield based on historic and future dividend yield estimates; (v) the stock price volatility of the Company and each company in their respective LTIP reference groups over the time horizons matching the performance periods; and (vi) the initial TSR performance based on the actual historical TSR performance for the Company and each company in their respective LTIP reference groups from the beginning of the performance period through the grant date.
+For the portion of each of the PRSU awards granted in 2021, 2022 and 2023 tied to rTSR performance, the grant date fair value included in column (e) is calculated based on the Monte Carlo simulation model, which incorporated the following significant inputs: (i) the stock price on the date of grant; (ii) an expected term that was based on the actual three-year term of the award; (iii) a risk-free interest rate derived from the yield on U.S. government bonds of appropriate term from the U.S. Department of Treasury; (iv) a dividend yield based on historic and future dividend yield estimates; (v) the stock price volatility of the Company and each company in their respective LTIP reference groups over the time horizons matching the performance periods; and (vi) the initial TSR performance based on the actual historical TSR performance for the Company and each company in their respective LTIP reference groups from the beginning of the performance period through the grant date.

-The following table presents the fair value assumptions used in the valuation of the PRSUs tied to rTSR performance granted during the fiscal years ended December 31, 2022, 2021 and 2020:
+The following table presents the fair value assumptions used in the valuation of the PRSUs tied to rTSR performance granted during the fiscal years ended December 31, 2023, 2022 and 2021:

 Grant Date

-February 17, February 12 March 8, February 12,
+February 22, February 17, February 12 March 8,

-2022 2021 2021 2020
+2023 2022 2021 2021

-Closing price \$23.41 \$29.93 \$29.52 \$19.71
+Closing price \$23.49 \$23.41 \$29.93 \$29.52

-Risk free rate 1.7% 0.2% 0.3% 1.4%
+Risk free rate 4.5% 1.7% 0.2% 0.3%

-Dividend yield -% -% -% 0.2%
+Dividend yield -% -% -% -%

-Volatility 59.0% 56.0% 56.0% 31.0%
+Volatility 62.0% 59.0% 56.0% 56.0%

-Initial TSR performance -13.6% 26.0% 24.3% -6.0%
+Initial TSR performance 13.0% -13.6% 26.0% 24.3%

-Fair value per share based on the Monte Carlo valuation \$34.68 \$38.71 \$37.40 \$23.22
+Fair value per share based on the Monte Carlo valuation \$36.58 \$34.68 \$38.71 \$37.40

 The highest level of performance that may be achieved for the PRSUs is 200% of the target (with the exception of the PRSUs granted to the NEOs in 2021 as part of the special, one-time equity awards granted in connection with the Topgolf merger and Mr. Starrs' 2021 PRSU award tied to Topgolf cumulative Adjusted EBITDA, for which the maximum achievement level is 150% of the target).
-The grant date fair values for the PRSUs granted during 2022 (assuming performance at the maximum level) was \$11,896,488 for Mr. Brewer, \$1,982,794 for Mr. Lynch, \$2,379,325 for Mr. Starrs, and \$1,269,011 for each of Messrs.
-Leposky and Hickey.